dimxy/doc-dev/first-cc-heir.md

 #### Simplified validation function implementation

-Validation is the second important part of cc contract source code (the first is rpc functions for cc contract transaction creation) as it provide logic control of cc contract value being spent and the data being added to the block chain.
+Validation is the second important part of cc contract source code (the first is rpc functions for cc contract transaction creation) as it provides the logic control of cc contract value being spent and the data being added to the block chain.

-Remember that validation code is invoked when cc contract value is being spent and not while it just being added.
-In other words, the cc contract validation function invokation is triggered if at least of of transaction inputs has cc input with this contract eval code.
+Remember that validation code is invoked for a transaction when the cc contract value is being spent and not when it just being added.
+In other words, the cc contract validation function invokation is triggered if at least one of a transaction inputs is a cc input with this contract eval code in it.
 So for the first cc contract initial transaction the validation code usually is not called.
-To provide validation of the initial tx you need to step back when validating the successor tx which spends that initial tx.
+To provide the validation of the initial tx you need to step back when validating the successive tx which spends the initial tx.
 In this step back you could load the initial tx and validate it too.
 If it turned out to be invalid it would remain in the chain and should be skipped and not taken into account.
 (If cc marker is used it might be cleared and such tx is removed from the contract instances list output.)

+Not let's decide what validation we need for our simplified 'Heir' cc contract.

+Actually we have just tree transaction in this contract: initial funding, adding more value and claiming tx.
+As it was stated the inital tx could be validated together with the successive adding or claming transaction.

+What needs to be validated?

+Here is some common rules relevant to most contracts:

+* Obviously first is the basic transaction structure and especially basic data structure in opreturn to ensure data integrity in the chain.
+All opreturns should contain the eval code and functional id in the first two bytes.
+* When validating a tx, please remember about possible attacks and do not allow DOS attacks if a tx is incorrectly formed, check array size before use of it.
+* For the tx successors and tx being spent it is important to validated the txid in their opreturns which binds the tx to the contract instance data, so it should be equal to the initial txid.

+The specific rules for 'Heir' cc contract transactions:

+* For the funding tx it is good to validate that 1 of 2 address really matches pubkeys in the opreturn
+* Obviously we should validate if the heir is allowed to spend the funds, that is either enough time has passed from the last owner activity or the heir has already begun spending (the flag is on)
+* Although 'Heir' cc contract is for the inheritance of the owner's funds, nothing prevents from adding more coins to the fund's address by anyone else.
+So we need to select only the owner transactions while checking the owner's inactivity (that is, the transactions with the owner pubkey in its vins).
+* Actually while checking these specific transaction rules we also would check opreturn format more fully.

 ## Links to heir cc contract source code and building instructions

-The complete working example of this simplified heir cc contract vesion is here: https://github.com/dimxy/komodo/tree/heir-simple,
+The complete working example of this simplified heir cc contract version is here: https://github.com/dimxy/komodo/tree/heir-simple,
 The source files are:
 src/cc/heir.cpp